 When the patient finishes drawing an object, ask them to look at the object and say what it is out loud.
 This confirms that the patient knows the name of the object when it is presented in central vision, even if they are unable to name it when it is presented to a single hemisphere.

 Control Population

-Recruit 20 participants of the same age and gender as the patient, matched for intelligence.
+Recruit 20 participants of the same age and gender as the patient, matched for intelligence, using scores on the Wechsler Adult Intelligence Scale (WAIS).

 Repeat the procedure for each control participant.

 Data Analysis